jayantapaul-18/nodejs-server/Readme.md

 # nodejs-server

-Nodejs server basic setup helps to start up the express
+Nodejs server basic setup helps to start up the express js .
+In this project we added all the API & cool functionality that support RaspberryPi .
 ## Installation

 Clone the project and run the node install